How to Write a Good UCAS Personal Statement – Law

 That said, if you are serious about Medicine then you must write a winning personal statement.
 Medicine is one of the most competitive subjects to get in to.
 Universities have to be very selective, your personal statement and your references have to be good to get offered an interview.

 The admissions tutors are looking for many different things and they will be specific.
 Firstly they will look at your grades and your predicted grades.
 Most institutions state AAB but the calibre of applicants naturally raises the standard to AAA.
 There are some cases though where applicants have been impressive enough in an interview and with their personal statement to get offered ABB or even BBB.
 If you are worried about your grades letting you down then it is very important to think about where you’re applying.
 Some universities are more in favour of personal attributes than others.
 Look into applying to newer schools like Hull York Medical School or Peninsula.
-St. Georges have also been known to go easier on the grades if they are especially impressed by the applicant, look at their profiles at
+St. Georges have also been known to go easier on the grades if they are especially impressed by the applicant, look at their profiles at www.studentbook.org You may also have to submit a record of your attendance at school or college.
+This will also greatly affect the likelihood of you being offered a place.
+If you’re attendance is bad then it reflects very negatively on your commitment to learning and your ambition and reliability.

 In your opening paragraph you should give a brief introduction to who you are, what you’re doing at the moment and why you are applying to read Medicine.
 For instance ‘I am currently in my final year at college where I have been reading Biology, Chemistry and History A Levels.
 Medicine as a career is something that I have considered for many years…’ Go on to explain the background to your reasons; maybe you’re from a medical family so have a natural disposition to a medical career that you could expand upon or perhaps you have a fascination with science and the human body that has influenced your choice.
 There are many reasons why you have chosen medicine and you need to be quite clear about it.
 Saying that you want to ‘help people’ is just not enough, it is a flimsy reason and you don’t have to be a doctor to help people, you could work in a homeless shelter.
 Think about what being a doctor would really entail and what personal attributes you have and how they will contribute to making you a good doctor.